- Academic Overview

 You will be provided with in-house revision booklets and material in addition to standard text books and revision books.
 You will also have a book targeted at bridging the gap between GCSE and A level.

-Heads of Department: Mrs D Clarke (Girls), Dr M Clarke
+Heads of Department: Mrs D Crichton (Girls), Dr A Winter (Boys)

 Board: AQA A level Syllabus Code: 7405